 Some leaders in the Charismatic movement are convinced that unusual manifestations of supernatural power, such as the alleged deliverance from demons, miracle healings and so on, must be incorporated into successful evangelistic efforts.

 Several times during his ministry Jesus Christ cast demons out of people (Matthew 4:24, 8:16, Mark 3:22, Luke 4:41) and even gave his disciples the power to do so as well.
 The first time this authority was given occurred when the twelve apostles, in pairs, were sent out on a ministerial training mission.

 It has not been common, historically, for exorcisms to be part of Protestant practice.
 But the rise of the Charismatic movement has been accompanied by a surge in interest in topics related to demons within some Protestant groups.
-Such "demonic-centered" ministries have become common in many Charismatic circles.
+Such "demonic-centered" deliverance ministries have become common in many Charismatic circles.

 Some involved in deliverance ministries commonly use the term "demon possession" to indicate specifically that they are convinced a particular person is being controlled or manipulated by an evil spirit.